-Recognizing When Your Relationship Is Under Stress And How Therapy Can Help
+Recognizing Things That Put A Relationship Under Stress And How Therapy Can Help Mental Health

 While a certain amount of stress is to be expected in any relationship, excessive stress may be a sign of a deeper problem between you and your partner.
 In many cases, stress can build up in a relationship without either partner feeling as though they can pinpoint a problem.